 Average annual premium for full coverage by model

-- Forward collision alert: This warning system alerts drivers of a potential front-end collision if their Cadillac senses objects in front of them.
-It can also alert drivers if they are tailgating the car in front of them too closely.
+- Forward collision alert: This warning system alerts drivers of a potential front-end collision if their Cadillac detects objects in front of them.
+It may also warn drivers if they are tailgating the car in front of them too closely.

-- Automatic braking emergency: By working together with the forward collision alert, this feature will brake automatically under specific circumstances to help avoid or reduce the impact of a front-end collision.
+- Automatic emergency braking: Newer Cadillacs also use forward collision alert to brake automatically under specific circumstances to help avoid or reduce the impact of a front-end collision.

-- Teen driver system: Parents with young drivers can help instill good driving habits with this Cadillac safety feature.
-This feature allows you to set speed warnings and limits, and you can set a volume limit to minimize distractions while your child is driving.
+- Teen driver system: Parents with young drivers may be interested in this feature, which allows you to set speed warnings and limits, as well as a volume limit to minimize distractions while your child is driving.

 Other car insurance coverage for a Cadillac

-Although most states have a minimum requirement for auto insurance, it can be beneficial to purchase additional insurance beyond these limits in order to get better protection.
-This could include choosing higher liability limits for bodily injury and property damage to better protect your finances and act as a buffer to avoid paying the full cost of an at-fault accident out-of-pocket.
+Although most states have minimum requirements for auto insurance, most insurance professionals recommend purchasing higher limits if you can afford to do so.
+This could include choosing higher liability limits for bodily injury and property damage to better protect your finances.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident